Third Scutari-Ottoman War: Albanian and Bosnian advances

 In 1830, Mustafa Pasha Bushatli urged the southern Albanian beys to join his war against Sultan Mahmud II.
 Determined to end their defiance, the Sultan dispatched Grand Vizier Reşid Mehmed Pasha to suppress them.
 This move, however, briefly united the three most powerful beys of southern Albania against the Ottoman state.
 In June, Reşid Mehmed Pasha proclaimed an amnesty and invited the Albanian chiefs to negotiate.
 Around 500 men, including chiefs and their followers, attended.
 He assured them their demands—such as higher pay and the reversal of reforms—would be met, and on August 26, 1830, invited 246 of them to a banquet.
 Instead of reconciliation, they were ambushed by 1,000 Ottoman regulars, and most were slaughtered in what became known as the Manastir massacre.
 Two of the leading rebels, Veli Bey of Yannina and Arslan Bey, were killed along with several lesser beys.
 Only Zylyftar Poda survived, continuing resistance in Ioannina.
 Reşid Mehmed Pasha then marched against him with 16,000 troops, forcing Zylyftar to flee.
 With his defeat, southern Albania fell back under Ottoman control.

 In early 1831, the Sublime Porte ordered Mustafa Pasha Bushatli to surrender the sanjaks of Dukagjin, Ohrid, Elbasan, Trgovište, and Debra to the forces of Reşid Mehmed Pasha.
 In response, Mustafa Pasha Bushatli convened a gathering of tribal chiefs and ulama in Shkodra on 4 January 1831.
 Many Muslims in the Balkans grew dissatisfied with the new Ottoman reforms, which they felt undermined Sharia law.
 The assembled Albanian leaders and Islamic scholars declared that the proposed measures violated Islam and Sharia.
 Those present swore the besa to resist by force if Ottoman authorities attempted to implement the reforms.
-In a special proclamation, Mustafa Pasha called on Muslims to take up jihad and march on Constantinople to depose the Sultan, whom the opponents of the reforms publicly denounced as an infidel.
+In a special proclamation, Mustafa Pasha called on Muslims to take up jihad and march on Constantinople to depose the Sultan, whom the opponents of the reforms publicly denounced as an infidel (Kāfir).
 The loss of these territories would have dealt a severe political and economic blow to the Pashalik of Scutari.
 Refusing to comply, Mustafa Pasha Bushatli, with financial and moral backing from Serbian prince Miloš Obrenović, began raising an army in March 1831.
 Under the cover of a Pan-Islamic alliance, he was soon joined by other Albanian pashas from North Albania, including Yashar Pasha Gjinolli of the Pashalik of Prishtina, Mahmud Pasha Rrotulla of the Pashalik of Prizren, Hysen Pasha of the Pashalik of Vranje, Ismail Pasha of Leskovac, local Albanian Pashas from Niš and Tetovo, Kara Fejza, Sefedin Pasha of Gjakova, as well as Husein Gradaščević and his Bosniak rebels.
 Mustafa Pasha Bushatli also received financial support from Muhammad Ali Pasha of Egypt.